 Feeling exhausted at work—or feeling exhausted because of work—is typically called burnout.
-Learn how to spot the symptoms and ways you can recover and reinvest in your career.
+Learn how to deal with exhaustion as well as how to avoid exhaustion at work in the first place.

-Many people go to work each day feeling tired and unmotivated.
-Perhaps they feel physically exhausted because of the demands of their job, or emotionally exhausted because of unique stressors.
+Many people go to work each day feeling tired and unmotivated, but you can find tools and resources to help you combat exhaustion at work.
+Perhaps you feel physically exhausted because of the demands of your job or emotionally exhausted because of unique stressors.
 Feeling exhausted at work—or feeling exhausted because of work—is typically called burnout, and it’s a growing problem.
-In a 2021 survey from Indeed, 52 percent of respondents said they felt burned out [1].
+In a 2024 poll from the National Alliance on Mental Illness, 52 percent of employees reported feeling burned out in the last year, with 37 percent reporting these feelings made it difficult to work [1].

 Burnout tends to occur when you have experienced work-related stress over a sustained period of time.
 Some research has even suggested that burnout is a form of depression related to work [2].
-Fortunately, there are ways to overcome exhaustion at work.
-In this article, we’ll go over how to identify what’s contributing to your low energy and stress at work—and how to take action.
+Fortunately, you can overcome exhaustion at work.
+Discover how to identify what’s contributing to your low energy and stress at work—and how to take action—below.

 Being overly critical at work